a13xp0p0v/kernel-build-containers/README.md

 [![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/a13xp0p0v/kernel-build-containers?label=release)](https://github.com/a13xp0p0v/kernel-build-containers/tags)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 This project provides containers for building the Linux kernel (or other software) with many different compilers.

+It is a nice solution for the 🔥toolchain hell🔥 problem.

+This project is also very useful for testing gcc-plugins for the Linux kernel, for example.
+Goodbye headache!

-It supports __Docker__ and __Podman__ container engines, feel free to choose.
+`kernel-build-containers` supports __Docker__ and __Podman__ container engines, feel free to choose.

 License: GPL-3.0.

-It's very useful for testing gcc-plugins for the Linux kernel, for example.
-Goodbye headache!

 ## Repositories